excid3/excid3.com/ideas.md

 permalink: /ideas/
 ---

-## Ideas I'm Exploring
+# Ideas I'm Exploring

-If any of these strike you as deeply interesting, email me.
+If any of these strike you as deeply interesting, <a href="mailto:chris@excid3.com">email me</a>.

 * What happened to apprenticeships?
 For hundreds of years people apprenticed under masters for an average of 7 years.
 Why did